spedas/pyspedas/docs/source/geopack.rst

 Field line tracing
 -------------------

 PySPEDAS can perform field line tracing for any of the available models.
+As with the field models, the input to the field line tracing routines is a tplot variable containing the times and starting positions of each trace.
-Options include tracing to the north ionosphere, the south ionosphere, or the field line "apex" or "equator" (the point where the radial component switches sign toward or away from Earth).
+The options for trace endpoints include tracing to the north ionosphere, the south ionosphere, or the field line "apex" or "equator" (the point where the radial component switches sign toward or away from Earth).

 The field line traces are implemented as solutions to a differential equation initial value problem,